rcuevass/MLOps-resources/README.md

 - Primer on data drift and drift collection
 - Explaining bias in your data
 - Development workflows for data scientists
+- A Survey of DevOps Concepts and Challenges

 ## Papers